AI is a systems technology with a huge impact

 Hybrid models

 Frans FeldbergStill, according to Feldberg, this does not mean that hospitals will henceforth blindly rely on algorithm judgment.
 On the contrary.
 He himself believes in hybrid models, in which algorithms support humans in decision-making.
 Patient meetings and transfer meetings still take place daily in hospitals.
 When transferring or discharging, doctors first make the decision themselves.
 Then they see what the algorithm says.
 If the recommendations differ, another meeting is held.
-However, the algorithm is fed with all available data, such as blood pressure and heart rate measurements, reports from nurses, doctors and so on.
+However, the algorithm is fed with all available data, such as blood pressure and heart rate measurements, reports from nurses, doctors, and so on.

 Thanks to reinforcement learning, the algorithm thus becomes smarter and smarter.
 In the Radiology Department, the radiologist writes the report.
-Perhaps in the future you can have the reports produced by Chat GPT, we are not that far yet, but great strides are being made in diagnostics.
-Humans play a crucial role in decision making, of course you don’t want to leave bad news calls to a computer either.
+Perhaps in the future, you can have the reports produced by Chat GPT, we are not that far yet, but great strides are being made in diagnostics.
+Humans play a crucial role in decision-making, of course, you don’t want to leave bad news calls to a computer either.
 Thanks to increased computing power, humans and technology are therefore working together more and more intensively within hybrid models.’
 Also at the conference The Future of Medical Imaging and Radiotherapy, where Feldberg was one of the speakers, it became clear that data-driven innovation and AI are playing an increasing role in the detection and treatment of more and more diseases.

 Despite the opportunities Feldberg sees, he also does have an eye for the downsides of AI and advocates for responsible AI and critical reflection on the influence and role of big tech companies.
 The ease with which people just give away their data to companies like Facebook and TikTok amazes him.
-If the product is for free, you are the product, he warns.
-Passionned Academy therefore offers data analytics trainings, including an AI focused one, to make you aware of the possibilities and risks of AI.
+If the product is free, you are the product, he warns.
+Passionned Academy therefore offers data analytics trainings, including an AI-focused one, to make you aware of the possibilities and risks of AI.

 The great prediction machines

 Inspired in part by A. Agrawal’s book “Prediction Machines,” Feldberg sees a big role for predictive algorithms.
-Prediction is filling in information you don’t have based on information you have.
+Prediction is filling in information you don’t have based on the information you do have.
 That may sound cryptic.
 But think about putting together a puzzle.
 As you progress, the number of missing pieces of the puzzle gets smaller and smaller, making laying it easier and easier.
 Basically, ChatGPT works this way, too.
 It is one big prediction machine that looks for the right answer.
 He does make an important caveat here.
 “I see a hybrid model emerging where the algorithm supports decision-making and humans ultimately decide.

-Dutch BI & Data Science Award 2023
+Dutch BI & Data Science Award 2024

 Frans Feldberg recently joined the jury of the Dutch BI & Data Science Award.
-Based on his expertise as a professor, he and the other members of the jury will assess the projects of the nominees and the final candidates especially on the data-driven, innovative character of their entries.
-The nomination period for the Dutch BI & Data Science Award 2023 is now open.
+Based on his expertise as a professor, he and the other members of the jury will assess the projects of the nominees and the final candidates, especially on the data-driven, innovative character of their entries.
+The nomination period for the Dutch BI & Data Science Award 2024 is now open.
 This award, given every two years to the “Smartest Organization of the Netherlands,” is a highly sought-after prize that has been presented since 2005.
 In principle, any organization with more than 50 employees in the Netherlands may compete.
-This year, the prestigious award will be presented live on Thursday, December 7, 2023 during a professional conference where the finalists will be put in the spotlight and there will be plenty of room for networking.
-If your company is Dutch, you can already nominate your organization for the Dutch BI & Data Science Award 2023.
+This year, the prestigious award will be presented live on Thursday, December 7, 2024, during a professional conference where the finalists will be put in the spotlight and there will be plenty of room for networking.
+If your company is Dutch, you can already nominate your organization for the Dutch BI & Data Science Award 2024.
 Check the conditions or contact us.

 Washing machine with WiFi connection